 Chinese Placement Exam

-The online Chinese proficiency test for incoming freshmen will be open from May 21st, 2018 until August 28th, 2018.
+The online Chinese proficiency test for incoming students will be open from June 8th, 2020 until August 25th, 2020.

 The Chinese proficiency test is required of all students wishing to place into language classes above first-year (101) Chinese.
 If you will be taking CHIN 101, you do not need to take the exam.
 We wish to put you in the class that will be best suited to your abilities and motivation, so it is highly recommended that you meet with a Chinese instructor during NSO, no matter your placement on the online exam.

 If you place above CHIN 201 (and thus satisfy the College’s Foreign Language requirement), you are required to have an in-person follow-up meeting with a Chinese instructor to verify your results.

 Please see the World Languages Placement Exam Webpage for more information.

 Accessing the Exam